Recently, non-HDL cholesterol (non-HDL-C) has become a commonly used marker for a blood lipid pattern associated with increased risk of heart disease.

-While high levels of LDL-C are associated with increased risk of heart disease, high levels of HDL-C are associated with lower risk.
-HDL particles appear to be involved in clearing and removing cholesterol from arteries and atherosclerotic plaques while LDL-particles seem to be directly involved in the atherosclerotic process itself.
+While high levels of LDL-C are associated with increased risk of heart disease, elevated levels of HDL-C are associated with lower risk.
+HDL particles appear to be involved in clearing and removing cholesterol from arteries and atherosclerotic plaques while LDL-particles seem to participate directly in the atherosclerotic process itself.

 This is the reason the cholesterol carried by HDL particles (HDL-C) is often called “good cholesterol” and the cholesterol carried by LDL particles (LDL-C) is called “bad cholesterol.”
 Of course, it is the same cholesterol; the difference lies within the lipoproteins that carry it.